Reiknistofa/capistrano-upload/README.md

 gem 'capistrano-upload', require: false
 ```

-And load it into your deployment script `config/deploy.rb`:
+And load it into your Capfile:

 ```ruby
 require 'capistrano/upload'